kb-/MDAP/README.md

 When pointing at an OpenAI-compatible endpoint (like qwen3 served by Ollama), make sure your LLM function passes both `api_key` and `base_url` from `OPENAI_API_*` so the client targets the correct host instead of the default OpenAI API.
-The example above reads these environment variables directly.
+The example above reads these environment variables directly and sets `disable_thinking=True` for qwen3 runs when a non-OpenAI `OPENAI_API_BASE` is provided (or when `OPENAI_DISABLE_THINKING=1` is set) to suppress thinking-prefixed output.

 ## Architecture